iOliverNguyen/mithril-boilerplate/README.md

 ### `gulp watch`

-Automatically build the project when a source file changes.
+Automatically build the project whenever a source file changes.
 It caches source files and only runs tasks on changed files.
 You should use `watch` together with `build`:
 ```